sjmelia/OAuth.Client/README.md

 this.client = new HttpClient(handler);
 ```

 Subsequent requests will have an `Authorization: OAuth ...` header.
+For further examples; have a look
+at [TeensyTwitter](https://github.com/sjmelia/TeensyTwitter) which uses this library.